Tesshu’s Tiger is a reproduction of a calligraphy by the 19th century Japanese Master Yamaoka Tesshu (1836- 1888).

 In Taoist tradition, Dragon and Tiger are another way to symbolize Yin and Yang.

-This Tiger mosaic is also paired with its counterpart, Tesshu’s Dragon.
+This Dragon mosaic is also paired with its counterpart, Tesshu’s Dragon.

-I built Tesshu’s Tiger in reverse method, upside down, mirror image.
-What you see here is the back of the Dragon mosaic on January 29, 2013.
+Tesshu’s Tiger was made according to the reverse method, Upside down, Mirror image.
+What you see here is the back of the mosaic on January 29, 2013.

 I take great pleasure in realizing mosaics of Chinese calligraphies, rendering the impression of the ink on the paper is a very interesting task, you have to lay your stone tesserae as if they were droplets of watery ink.
 There is a lot of visualization to be done while doing this.
 Having myself studied Calligraphy with a Korean Master years ago is a source of inspiration for the task.